To all you people whose lives were touched by the ICE music program over these last 12 years:

 Year after year, the benefits we’ve held with Debbie Harry, the Jazz Passengers and others, combined with the support of the PTA, have filled the void left by minimal DOE funding, but that won’t really continue as I drift off into the sunset (sunrise, moonset, whatever..)
 We owe it to the future of ICE, Subway Moon and to ourselves to somehow create a fundraising vehicle for the department to sustain itself.

-Most important, I am asking all families who have been affected in any way by our program to show your support by attending this fun concert.
+Most important, I am asking all families who have been affected in any way by our program to show your support.

 - Roy Nathanson